ashishsarda/Online-Clininc-Appointent-System/README.md

-# AppointmentBookingSystem
+# Online Clinic Appointment System

-An Online Appointment Booking System for Retail Chain Clinics with both the User as well as the Admin Side.
+An Online Clinic Appointment Booking System for Retail Chain Clinics with both the User as well as the Admin Side.

 **Purpose**